(From Old Corral collection)

-Death certificate on 48 year old Dorothy Short Barclay - she was born June 29, 1914 to Harold Short and Marie Brunet.
+Death certificate on 48 year old Dorothy Short Barclay - she was born June 29, 1914 in New Jersey to Harold Short and Marie Brunet.
 Was divorced; home address was 11805 Jefferson Boulevard, Los Angeles; and the death certificate informant was her sister Madeleine Phillips.
-She passed away on June 4, 1963 at the Los Angeles County General Hospital and cause of death was an duodenal ulcer, upper GI hemorrhage, and Laennec's cirrhosis.
+She passed away on June 4, 1963 at the Los Angeles County General Hospital and cause of death was an duodenal ulcer and upper GI hemorrhage, and other medical conditions included Laennec's cirrhosis and ascites.
 Funeral director was Utter-McKinley and burial at Inglewood Memorial Park.

 The Google Newspaper archive has a photo and caption of Dorothy Short as the MGM talent contest winner in 1933: http://news.google.com/newspapers?id=jkoxAAAAIBAJ&sjid=fOQFAAAAIBAJ&pg=738%2C4803608